 Vidor is a somewhat small city located in the state of Texas.
 With a population of 9,686 people and eight associated neighborhoods, Vidor is the 252nd largest community in Texas.

-Being a small city, Vidor does not have a public transit system used by locals to get to and from work.
+Vidor is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Vidor is quite a bit lower than the national average among all cities of 21.84%: just 10.60% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Vidor with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.60% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Vidor in 2022 was $34,908, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
 This equates to an annual income of $139,632 for a family of four.
 However, Vidor contains both very wealthy and poor people as well.